 Arise Virtual Solutions is a well known virtual call center company that is often mentioned in the media as a legit work-at-home opportunity.
 However, other call center jobs may be better money-making opportunities.

 All About Arise Virtual Solutions

-Based in Miramar, FL, Arise Virtual Solutions has been around for more than a decade.
+Based in Miramar, FL, Arise Virtual Solutions has been around since 1999.
 It uses virtual call centers to outsource for its clients.
 The types of work include technical support, sales, and customer service.
 Arise requires its agents to become Virtual Service Corporations (VSC), which means agents must become incorporated in their home state and pay Arise for the training required to work for its clients.
 Alternatively, the platform allows agents to work for an existing CCC.

 What Is a Virtual Call Center?

 Most virtual (or home) call centers either hire people as independent contractors or as telecommuting employees.
 Either way, agents are usually expected to provide their home office equipment, and in a few cases, companies might ask workers to cover the one-time cost of a background and credit check (though this is not standard).
 However, most companies pay the cost of training (and, in fact, pay their agents while they are trained).
 And while many companies do require that agents are independent contractors (as opposed to employees), they are not usually required to become corporations, as Arise requires.

 How Arise Works

 Even finding out exactly how Arise works is a fairly complicated process.
 Arise's FAQ page only covers the basics.
 To become an Arise agent, you must pay to set up your corporation in your state or join an existing one.
 Then you must pay a fee for the initial training for Arise.
 This is in addition to any cost you incur setting up a dedicated phone line (separate from your home line) and Internet access.

 - Apply online.
 You must be age 18.